squirrel-writer/squirrel/README.md

 However `squirrel` is not a static program otherwise we wouldn't be able to track progress without explicit input of the user.
 That's why we need to have a `watch` command that will listen to any changes and update the appropriate information.

 ### Plugins or Project Types
-As many writing project use many file formats and programs, squirrel has a plugin architecture to have many ways to count words.
+As many writing project use many file formats and programs, squirrel has a plugin architecture to provide multiple ways to count words.
 Which plugin will used depends on the `project-type` field.
 Here are the plugins available now:
 * text